undominaim/undominaim/README.md

 <h1 align="center">🎮 undominaim</h1>
-<h3 align="center" style="color:gray;">Игровой энтузиаст и наблюдатель GitHub</h3>
+<h3 align="center" style="color:gray;">Gaming enthusiast and GitHub observer</h3>

 ---

-### 🕹️ Обо мне
+### 🕹️ About me

-- 🎮 Играю в игры — это стиль жизни
+- 🎮 Gaming is my lifestyle
-- 💬 Вижу GitHub как витрину крутых проектов
+- 💬 I see GitHub as a showcase of cool projects
-- 📺 Люблю стримы, мемы, лор, атмосферу
+- 📺 I love streams, memes, lore, and atmosphere
-- 🧠 Не кодер, но наблюдаю, интересуюсь
+- 🧠 Not a coder, but curious and observant

 ---

-### 🌐 Контакты и поддержка
+### 🌐 Contacts & Support

 <p align="center">
   <!-- Discord -->